q2g/q2g-con-psexecute-qvx/README.md

 ### source

-1. Clone the Github Repor
+1. Clone the Github Repo
 2. Open the .sln in Visual Studio
 3. Compile